Debitum Review Summary

 Eriks Rengitis is the current co-owner and CEO of Debitum.

 In 2023, the company was sold from the previous management to Mr. Rengitis.
-During the transaction, the management ensured that any trace of the DEB token would be erased to cover the scam committed by the initial founders.
+During the transaction, the management ensured that any trace of the DEB token would be erased to cover the ICO pursued by the initial founders.

 Potential Red Flags

-- Information about the outstanding portfolio from the Ukrainian lender Chain Finance is not disclosed on the platform.
+- Information about the outstanding portfolio from the Ukrainian lender Chain Finance is not well represented on the platform.

-- The platform presents a 0% default rate, which is inaccurate.
+- The platform presents a 0% default rate, which is inaccurate by industry standards.

 Debitum's ICO and the DEB Token